Baztan, Navarre: Families

 The Escors family, from Aquitaine, settled in the kingdom of Navarre in 1234 after the counts of Champagne inherited the throne.
 The family represented the kings of Navarre in governmental, financial and military affairs from the 13th to the 15th centuries.
-Nicolás Ambrosio de Garro y Arizcun, (Madrid, 1747 - Ibidem, 20 April 1825) became Marqués de las Hormazas in 1767.
+Nicolás Ambrosio de Garro y Arizkun, (Madrid, 1747 - Ibidem, 20 April 1825) became Marqués de las Hormazas in 1767.

 Juan de Goyeneche y Gastón, (Baztan, 1656 - Nuevo Baztan, Madrid, April 1735) became the treasurer and financial adviser to the queen consorts of Spain around 1680, and provided war materiel to the Spanish Army for over 30 years.
 His palace in Madrid is now the Real Academia de Bellas Artes de San Fernando.

 Juan Francisco de Goyeneche Irigoyen was the Marqués de Ugena.
 Francisco Miguel de Goyeneche y Balzá, Conde de Saceda, received his title from King Felipe V on 17 December 1743.

 Miguel Gastón de Iriarte y Elizacoechea built the family palace in Irurita, Baztan.
-Agustín de Jáuregui y Aldecoa, (Lecaroz, Baztan, 1711 - Lima, 27 April 1784), was Royal Governor of Chile from 1772 to 1780 and Viceroy of Peru from 1780 to 1784.
-Martín de Ursúa Arizmendi y Aguirre, (Arizcun, Baztan, February 1653 - Philippine Islands, 4 February 1715), Conde de Lizárraga, was governor of the Philippines from 25 August 1709 until his death.
+Agustín de Jáuregui y Aldekoa, (Lekaroz, Baztan, 1711 - Lima, 27 April 1784), was Royal Governor of Chile from 1772 to 1780 and Viceroy of Peru from 1780 to 1784.
+Martín de Ursúa Arizmendi y Agirre, (Arizkun, Baztan, February 1653 - Philippine Islands, 4 February 1715), Conde de Lizárraga, was governor of the Philippines from 25 August 1709 until his death.